trallard/TLJH-azure-button/README.md

 ⚠️ **Note**

-When pointing to a file on GitHub, make sure to use the ‘Raw’ version.
+When pointing to a file on GitHub, make sure to use the 'Raw' version.
 It should point to `raw.githubusercontent.com`, not `github.com`.

 Let's use as example the `voilà-gallery plugin`.
 First you will have to create a bash script with the customised Jupyterhub installer: